What is bladder cancer?

 A course of chemotherapy, which involves a special medicine to kill cancer cells, being passed into your bladder by a catheter.

 Radiotherapy, where high-energy beams of radiation are targeted at your bladder cancer tumours to kill the cancerous cells.

 If you are diagnosed with bladder cancer, your outlook depends on the type of tumour that you have:

 Superficial tumours: Treatment provides a good chance of a cure, and routine checks will help your doctor to detect whether any tumours have returned and decide whether repeat treatment is needed.

 Muscle-invasive tumours: The earlier your tumour is found, the better the chance of a cure.

 If your bladder cancer is at an advanced stage, the doctor will refer you to a palliative care team, who will be able to discuss your options for pain relief and provide practical help and support to you and your family.

 Complications of bladder cancer

 If your bladder cancer is very advanced and can't be cured, or you have had all of part of your bladder removed, your doctor will be able to recommend the treatments which will best ease your symptoms.
-These include:

 Psychological impact – Being diagnosed with cancer can be frightening and it can make you feel stressed or depressed.
 Speaking to the doctor or counsellor may help.
 You may benefit from prescribed antidepressant medication if you are suffering from depression.